 On some occasions adult dogs will need to be sedated in order to keep them still during the test.

-A BAER test can be carried out on puppies from 5 weeks of age and is only required once in the dog’s lifetime.
+A BAER test is only required once in the dog’s lifetime.

 A copy of the report from the specialist should be kept for your records.